Overview – Lake Nakuru NP

 - A limited game-drive circuit

 Lake Nakuru offers easy wildlife viewing of most big safari animals with the exception of elephants.
 Black and white rhino were re-introduced in the 1990s and have bred to a healthy population.
-White rhino are particularly easy to see on the lakeshore.
+White rhino are usually easy to see on the lakeshore.
 Rothschild giraffe, buffalo and hippo are numerous as well.
-Leopard and lion are present, but not always encountered in a one- or two-day stay.
+Leopard are present, but not always encountered.
+A highlight is the tree-climbing lions.

 Despite being near the equator, it rarely gets hot at Lake Nakuru, the mercury peaking at around 28°C/82°F in the first few months of the year.
 It’s the park’s altitude that cools everything down, particularly in the early morning when you’ll need your warmest clothing for game drives.
 The Dry season stretches from June to February, while the brief Wet season (March to May) is at its dampest in April.